---

 ### Key ideas

-- **Coefficient t-test**: Tests whether a single regression coefficient is significantly different from zero. $t = \hat{\beta}_j / \text{SE}(\hat{\beta}_j)$.
+- **Coefficient t-test**: Tests whether a single regression coefficient is significantly different from zero, conditional on the other predictors. $t = \hat{\beta}_j / \widehat{\text{SE}}(\hat{\beta}_j)$.

 - **Standard error (of a coefficient)**: The estimated standard deviation of $\hat{\beta}_j$ across repeated samples.
 Measures uncertainty in the coefficient estimate.